Destroy Esmeralda! And let her taste the fires of hell! Or else let her be mine and mine alone!"

 - Predators: Cuchillo and Mombasa are both seen praying at different points in the movie, but the former is a Mexican cartel enforcer and the latter a Death Squad officer in the RUF.

-- Ragetti and Pintel from Pirates of the Caribbean, Played for Laughs.
+- Ragetti and Pintel, Played for Laughs.
 After losing their immortality and escaping the death penalty, they both become mildly religious.
 However, they always use it as a way of rationalizing their own selfish desires.